ashishnathan/DSA-Daily-check-and-notes/README.md

 Data Structures - organization of data to access it efficiently.

-algorithm - a step-by-step set of operations to solve a specific problem or a set of problems
+Algorithm - a step-by-step set of operations to solve a specific problem or a set of problems

 Types of data structures -
 - Linear (stack, array, linked list)